Slad3/WebSiteFrontend/README.md

 # Slad3.github.io or whatever I want to call it

-Frontend for my personal website, hosted on github pages.
+Frontend for my personal website, hosted on GitHub pages.

 ## Goals